 With iPad, a royal family holds court in the classroom.

 Central to Sophie’s lesson is the textbook she’s created using iBooks Author.
-By making her own material, she’s able to use interactive features to introduce Tudor history in a way that’s customized, visual, and personalized for her students.
+By making her own material, she’s able to use interactive features to introduce Tudor history in a way that’s customised, visual and personalised for her students.

 Students take the lead on a walk through the past.

-Sophie makes sense of the Tudor family timeline by turning it into a custom iBooks textbook, which includes a detailed interactive widget.
-From major battles to the royal line of succession, Sophie provides a comprehensive and visual exploration of the key events and many branches of the family tree.Learn more about iBooks See what teachers are creating with iBooks Author
+Sophie makes sense of the Tudor family timeline by turning it into a customised iBooks textbook, which includes a detailed interactive widget.
+From major battles to the royal line of succession, Sophie provides a comprehensive and visual exploration of the key events and many branches of the family tree.Learn more about iBooks

 “Now students can independently explore, discover, and ultimately have a much clearer understanding of the subject.”